swharden/Csharp-Data-Visualization/website/content/plotting-commercial/syncfusion-wpf-charts/index.md

 </chart:SfChart>
 ```

-The C# under the hood is pretty simple.
-MVC-style.
+The code-behind uses MVVM to manage data and update the plot:

 ```cs
 DataGenerator _viewModel = new DataGenerator();